sap-tutorials/Tutorials/tutorials/abap-dev-create-package/abap-dev-create-package.md

 To export (or import) ABAP development objects into/from another system, you **transport** them, by adding them to a **transport request**.
 In these tutorials, you simply bundle all your objects in one request.
 However, in the real world, you cannot change a running system.
 Therefore, you generally have at least 3 systems: **Development, Consolidation**, and **Production**.
 These 3 systems all form one **transport layer**.

 A **transport layer** is a package property that defines the transport behavior of a package – whether and how a package and all its development objects are transported.
+The following graphic shows a single transport layer:

   ![Image depicting step0-one-transport-layer](step0-one-transport-layer.png)

-  *One transport layer*

 In the AS ABAP developer edition, we offer only one layer, **SAP**, the standard layer for SAP applications.
 In a real-world system, you will get a whole list of layers.
 Why?
 Well, you often want to transport objects to several different production systems.
 For example, you may want to transport some of the same objects to both a Financials system and an HCM system.
-To do this, you create several transport layers:
+To do this, you create several transport layers.
+The following graphic shows a two transport layers:

   ![Image depicting step0b-two-transport-layers](step0b-two-transport-layers.png)

-  *Two transport layers*

 In the AS ABAP developer edition, we offer only one layer, SAP, the standard layer for SAP applications.
 In a real-world system, you will get a whole list of layers.
 For more information, see [SAP Library: Transport layer](https://help.sap.com/viewer/c238d694b825421f940829321ffa326a/7.5.10/en-US/4ec218e26e391014adc9fffe4e204223.html)